Daffodils: Plant Care & Growing Guide

 Remember that the daffodil flower is hardy in zones 3-8.
-They grow every spring, but that doesn’t mean that you need to dig them out at the end of the season, they will bloom again next year with the right care.
-Next year, you might observe an increase in thenumber of flowers as well.
+They grow every spring, but that doesn’t mean that you need to dig them out at the end of the season, they are gonna bloom again next year with the right care.
+Next year, you are gonna observe an increase in the number of flowers as well.
 Just snap off the spent blooms once you see the flowers being wilted.
 This makes your garden look clean.

 The bulbs of the plant usually use their foliage to create food and energy.
 This helps them grow again the next year.
 That’s why you need to allow the foliage to grow, it will die back naturally, you don’t need to look now and then.
 You’d observe the green colour fading from the leaves, this is a sign that you need to remove them with a tug, they can also be trimmed back to the soil level.

 Daffodils usually produce about 2 to 3 flowers the first year, the number would increase every year.
 But remember that the clumps of daffodils can eventually get crowdy - this can decrease the flower production rate.
 You need to dig the bulbs up and replant them separately then.
 Do this when the foliage is green – within a month of flowering.
 Blooming daffodils is always a refreshment.

 If you observe low performance from the bulbs, you can use a low-nitrogen or high potassium fertilizer.
 Always water late-flowering plants in dry weather in spring, remember that the flowers can abort in dry conditions.
 Cut back the long grasses if your daffodil flower is growing in some grassy areas.
 Add bonemeal to the soil when the daffodils are gone by for the next year.

 The flower is rodent-proof, not many animals like the taste of the plants.
 Remember that the flowers are toxic to pets, so keep them away.